Skip to content

 Fractal Art is a genre concerned with fractals—shapes or sets characterized by self affinity (small portions of the image resemble the overall shape) and an infinite amount of detail, at all scales.
 Fractals are typically created on a digital computer, using an iterative numerical process.
 Lately, images that are not technically fractals, but that share the same basic generating technique and environment, have been welcomed into the FA world.

 The Fractal Art Manifesto limits the scope of fractals to the visual arts because that’s the medium in which its author works.
-Nevertheless, in 2000, the Fractal-Art-FAQ, a document maintain by Jean-Pierre Louvet, Juan Luis Martínez and Phil Jackson, expands the range to include music, another artistic manifestation in which fractal theory has its influence.
+However, in 2000, the Fractal-Art-FAQ, a document maintain by Jean-Pierre Louvet, Juan Luis Martínez and Phil Jackson, expands the scope to include music, another artistic manifestation in which fractal theory has its influence.
 They note that “the same recursive principles of fractal imaging have been applied to music to create what has been termed fractal music.”
 They also add the following observations about the current state of the visual aspect of fractal art:

 After a first phase, when the goal was to produce pure self-similar images of mathematical objects using the best possible colors and some other visual effects, now the tendency is to use fractal programs to create abstract images whether they clearly show fractal structures or not.
 In particular, the current interest in mixing several layers of individual fractals (often unrelated) to create a single complex image is a manifestation of this tendency.
 Also, many artists use some post-processing transformations on the fractal images, and now several fractal programs come with their own post-processing options.
 Other artists combine fractal motifs with photographic pictures or with other images created with advanced graphics’ programs.
 But consider that keeping evident the fractal structures in the image and limiting the graphic effects may be an interesting challenge too.
 (Section 2b)